Hariharan-Gandhi/btp-cloud-logging/docs/backup-and-restore-custom-contents-5b9bc66.md

 # Backup and Restore Custom Contents

-SAP Cloud Logging service automatically creates a backup of selected instance-related contents (please see support list below).
-Backed up objects can be restored, for example, after an accidental  deletion.
+SAP Cloud Logging service automatically creates a backup of selected instance-related content (see the support list below).
+You can restore backed-up objects after an accidental deletion.

 <a name="loio5b9bc66e65be442489f30931b131d1f6__section_wfj_334_xcc"/>